 Define Steps of Renewal as Sub-Stages using Status Attribute

 Implement the right processes to ensure renewals.

-Automated communications on behalf of the company or the customer success manager using campaigns to send automated emails triggered by various goals.
+Automate your communications on behalf of the company or the customer success manager using campaigns to send automated emails triggered by various goals.
 Here are a few examples:

 “Your renewal is coming up in 90 days”